Chila Kumari Burman

 Chila Kumari Singh Burman is a British artist, celebrated for her radical feminist practice, which examines representation, gender and cultural identity.
 She works across a wide range of mediums including printmaking, drawing, painting, installation and film.

 A significant figure in the Black British Art movement of the 1980s, Burman remains one of the first British Asian female artists to have a monograph written about her work; Lynda Nead's Chila Kumari Burman: Beyond Two Cultures (1995).

-In 2018, she received an honorary doctorate from University of the Arts London for her impact and recognised legacy as an international artist.
+In 2018, she received an honorary doctorate from University of the Arts London for her impact and legacy as an international artist.
 In 2020, she was invited into the Art Workers' Guild as a Brother and in 2022, Burman was appointed a Member of the Order of the British Empire (MBE) in the Queen's Birthday Honours for services to visual art.

 Early life

 Born in Bootle, near Liverpool, England, to Indian Hindu Punjabi parents, Burman attended the Southport College of Art, Leeds Polytechnic and the Slade School of Fine Art, UCL where she graduated in 1982.